Pp-4/ReImagineMobile/README.md

-# reimagine_mobile
+# ReImagine Mobile

-Mobile version of my application for drawing fractal sets
+Mobile version of my app for drawing fractal sets

-## Getting Started
+## Some info

 This project is a mobile version of my previous app for drawing fractals.
 Work in Progress.
+Supported platforms :
+ - Android
+ - Windows
 Future plans :
  - more settings
  - diffrent predefined sets
  - custom sets
  - custom color sets
+ - code optimisation